k8-scalar/k8-scalar/docs/tutorial.md

 kubectl get statefulset cassandra
 ```

+### Test another workload profile
-If you want to test another kind of workload profile, like an oscillating workload profile, you'll need to define this workload profile in the file [experiment.properties](../development/scalar/conf/experiment.properties).
+If you want to test the scaling policy with another kind of workload profile, like an oscillating workload profile, you'll need to define this workload profile in the file [experiment.properties](../development/scalar/conf/experiment.properties).
 An explanation overview of all the configuration options for defining a Scalar experiment is explained [here](./scalar/features.md).

 The easiest way to change the experiment.properties file is to start a bash session inside the experiment-controller-0 Pod and edit the `etc/experiment.properties` file